-Tales from the Darkside is a research project supported by the Privacy Good Research Fund
+Tales from the Darkside is a research project supported by the Privacy Good Research Fund and Internet NZ

 ‘Dark patterns’, or unduly persuasive design, supposedly undermines user privacy and agency.
 But what agency do UX designers have regarding their designs?
 Tales from the Darkside aims to understand the perspectives of designers in New Zealand regarding decisions about user choice and privacy decision-making.